grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/_index.md

 You can use notification templates to:

 - Customize the subject of an email or the title of a message.
 - Add, change or remove text in notifications.
-For example, to select or omit certain labels and annotations.
+For example, to select or omit certain labels, annotations and links.
 - Format text in bold and italic, and add or remove line breaks.

 You cannot use notification templates to: